cultfamily-on-github/world-fairness-forum/README.md

 # World Fairness Forum
-The World Fairness Forum might inspire people to explore and potentially improve and support the architecture of freedom.
+The World Fairness Forum might inspire people to explore and potentially improve and support architectures of freedom.
 [See also](https://github.com/michael-spengler/cultmagazine#architecture).

 As such the World Fairness Forum might serve as an embodiment of freedom inspiring further embodiments of freedom.